sbu-python-class/python-science/content/11-machine-learning/machine-learning-libraries.md

 * [Keras](https://keras.io/)

-  Keras is built on top of TensorFlow and provides a nice python interface that hides a lot of the implementation details in TensorFlow.
+  Keras provides a common python interface to several different machine learning libraries, including tensorflow and torch.
+This hides a lot of the implementation details and makes it easy to get started using these libraries.

-## Keras / TensorFlow
+## Keras

-We'll focus on Keras and TensorFlow.
+We'll focus on Keras.

 There are a large number of examples provided by Keras:

 https://keras.io/examples/

-You should be able to install keras via pip or conda.